flutter/website/src/docs/development/ui/advanced/splash-screen.md

 screen is gone.
 The normal theme background only shows for a very brief moment after the splash screen disappears, and during orientation change and `Activity` restoration.
-Therefore, it is recommended that the normal theme use a solid background color that looks similar to the primary background color of the Flutter UI.
+Therefore, it's recommended that the normal theme use a solid background color that looks similar to the primary background color of the Flutter UI.